sirno/serious_serializers/README.md

-# Serious Serializer
+# Serious Serializers

-Simple class mixin to add YAML serialization to dataclass objects that use slots.
+Simple class mixin to add YAML serialization and deserialization to dataclass objects that use slots.

+## Examples

+To add serialization to dataclass object:

 ```python
 from serious_serializers import SlotsSerializer